MopigamesYT/anxietymod/scenes/intro.md

 `publish("intro-to-game-2")`

-n2: THIS IS A HUMAN
+n2: THIS IS A DICKHEAD

 (...600)